SestoAle/DeepCrawl/README.md

 A copy of the thesis document (italian) can be found
 <a href="https://github.com/SestoAle/DeepCrawl/raw/master/documents/thesis.pdf" download="thesis.pdf">here</a>.

-A copy of the thesis presenation (italian) can be found
+A copy of the thesis presentation (italian) can be found
 <a href="https://github.com/SestoAle/DeepCrawl/raw/master/documents/presentation.pdf" download="presentation.pdf">here</a>.

 ## License